Feelings Chart for Kids – What Is It and How to Use It

 Human beings experience emotions every day, and children are no exception.
 We are all different.
-Some of us may jump over the moon having got the coolest gift ever, while others may flash a smile only.
+Some of us may jump over the moon having the coolest gift ever, while others may only flash a smile.
 That’s because we have different temperaments.
 Still, we express emotions each time we experience something.

 How to Recognize Emotions with Kids Emotion Chart?

-Sometimes, adults fail to define their moods and the emotion they feel.
-If it is hard for us to understand ourselves, children have a double dose of trouble telling about their inner world.
+Sometimes, adults fail to define their moods and the emotions they feel.
+If it is hard for us to understand ourselves, children have double the trouble talking about their inner world.
 Fortunately, there are lots of tools to explain basic things.
 A feelings chart for children is exactly what you need.
-And the best news is that you don’t need anything special to start using it right away.
+And the best news is that you don’t need anything special to start using it immediately.

 Do Kids Need to Explain Emotions?

 A child should define his emotional state for a reason.
 Kids tend to show their moods in a non-polite way.
 They are moody or whiny, and it is bad.
 To deal with the problem, you should know its “name”.
 Therefore, it would be better if a kid says, “I am disappointed because my parents make more time for my sister than me”.
 The keyword here is disappointed.
 Explain each emotion with a “how are you feeling chart”.
 It’ll help kids in the long run.

 All feelings are a result of something.
 To understand the trigger that evokes feelings, a child has to give it a name.
 Is it jealousy, self-disappointment, fear, or shame?
 It is a complex topic.
 You should do your best to explain it on a very easy level.
 You may use a simple printable poster with examples of feelings.
 Let me show you how it works.